usb4java/libusb4java/README.md

-This is the source code of the JNI wrapper for libusb. usb4java already includes pre-compiled libraries for the following platforms:
+This is the source code of the JNI wrapper for libusb. usb4java already includes prebuilt libraries for the following platforms:

 * linux-x86
-* linux-x86_64
+* linux-x86-64
 * linux-arm
+* linux-aarch64
-* windows-x86
+* win32-x86
-* windows-x86_64
+* win32-x86-64
-* macos-x86_64
+* darwin-x86-64

 If you need the library on an other platform then you can easily compile it yourself.
 On a Unix-compatible operating system you only need the Java JDK,